 Selection of Patients

-Several simple dietary studies in patients with ALS are mandatory. (a) Does altering the amount of specific proteins affect the rate of muscle loss and strength?
+B) Varying the quantity of specific proteins affect the rate of muscle loss and strength?

 Simply confirming that the rate of progression of ALS can be altered should provide an additional impetus for further evaluation of dietary factors.
 If such simple studies confirm that diet alone, can alter the rate of progression, in matched controls in patients with ALS, this seemingly insignificant study will provide the first real evidence ever; ALS might be amenable to treatment.

 Another simple question pertinent to diets is: Do absolute vegetarians have the same, lesser or greater incidence of ALS in particular?
-An equally important question: If an absolute vegetarian does develop ALS, does it progress at the same or lesser rate than in non-vegetarians?
+An equally important question: If an absolute vegetarian does develop ALS, does it progress at the same or greater rate than in non-vegetarians?

-It is imperative to appreciate that there may be substantial differences between various types of vegetarian diets as determined in a recent study of the incidence of colorectal cancers in vegetarians.
-(12)
+It is imperative to appreciate that there may be substantial differences between various types of vegetarian diets as determined in a recent study of the incidence of colorectal cancers in vegetarians (12).

-The Liver Brain Theory predicts that certain types of vegetarians (yet to be determined) would have both a decreased incidence of ALS as well as a decreased rate of progression compared to non-vegetarians.
+The liver brain theory predicts that certain types of vegetarians (yet to be determined) would have both a decreased incidence of ALS as well as a decreased rate of progression compared to non-vegetarians.
 The exact type of vegetarian diet that might influence the rate of progression of ALS can be determined only by additional study using the parameters noted in the references cited.
 (12)

 Another simple inexpensive clinical study, specifically related to Alzheimer’s is as follows: does the amount, duration, frequency or age of onset of alcohol abuse, correlate with the age of onset, or incidence or rate of progression of Alzheimer’s?
-The liver brain theory states the answer should be self evident: Suggestive evidence should be manifest in almost every homeless shelter!
+The liverbraintheory states the answer should be self evident: suggestive evidence should be manifest in almost every homeless shelter!

 (2) Suggested Laboratory Studies